hyperiumjailbreak/hyperiumjailbreak.github.io/docs/contrib/development.md

 * If you want to be able to view the decompiled code for Minecraft in addition to being able to run the client (assists with creating mixins), double click `setupDecompWorkspace`.
 * If you just want to be able to run the client, double click `setupDevWorkspace`.

-!!! danger "Potential issues with `setupDecompWorkspace`"
-    `setupDecompWorkspace` is more likely to fail.
-    You can give it a try, but there is no guarantee it will work.
-Don't be discouraged by this message though!

 ## Running the client

 To run the client in the development environment, you can execute the pre-made task called `runClient`.